Connecting Electroweak Symmetry Breaking and Flavor: A Light Dilaton ${\cal D}$ and a Sequential Heavy Quark Doublet $Q$: Discussion and Conclusion

 \

 {\bf Acknowledgement}.
 Work supported in part by MOST 103-2745-M-002-001-ASP and NTU-EPR-105R8915.
-We thank K.-F.~Chen, J.-M.~G\'erard, B. Grinstein, T.~Han, S.J.~Lee, M.~Lindner, S.~Paganis, M.~Piai, A.~Soni, and especially condensed matter colleagues C.-W.~Chang and C.-H.~Chern for useful discussions.
+We thank K.-F.~Chen, J.-M.~G\'erard, B. Grinstein, T.~Han, J. Kubo, S.J.~Lee, M.~Lindner, S. Nussinov, M.~Piai, A.~Soni, and especially S.~Paganis and condensed matter colleagues C.-W.~Chang and C.-H.~Chern for useful discussions.
 We are grateful to Y.~Mimura for consultations and encouragement.